 Dried Italian Herbs

-a) Add the boiling water to a large saucepan with a pinch of salt and bring to the boil. b) Meanwhile, heat a large frying pan on high heat (no oil).
-When hot, add the lamb mince.
-Cook, breaking up the beef with a spoon, until just browned, 3-4 mins. c) Sprinkle over the Italian herbs and cook, stirring, for another minute. d) Meanwhile, trim the courgette then quarter lengthways.
+Meanwhile, heat a large frying pan on high heat (no oil).
+When hot, add the lamb.
+Cook until browned, 3-4 mins.
+Break it up with a spoon as it cooks.
+Tip: Carefully pour away any excess fat if desired!
+Sprinkle over the Italian herbs and cook, stirring, for another minute.
+Meanwhile, trim the courgette then quarter lengthways.
 Chop widthways into small pieces.

-a) Meanwhile, add the Worcester sauce to the lamb and allow to bubble away for a minute or so. b) Stir in the courgette, finely chopped tomatoes, stock pot and a pinch of sugar if you have any, bring to the boil.
+Add the Worcester sauce (see ingredient list for amount you need) to the lamb and allow to bubble away until evaporated.
+Stir in the courgette, finely chopped tomatoes, red wine stock pot and a pinch of sugar (if you have some), bring to the boil.

-a) Reduce the heat to medium and simmer until the sauce is thick and tomatoey, 5-6 mins. b) TIP: Add a splash of pasta water if it gets too thick.
+Reduce the heat to medium and simmer until the sauce is thick and tomatoey, 5-6 mins.
+Tip: Add a splash of pasta water if it gets too thick.

-a) Toss the tagliatelle through the sauce along with half the hard Italian cheese (if it's easier, transfer everything to the pasta saucepan to combine) until piping hot. b) Taste and season with salt and pepper if needed.
+Toss the drained linguine through the sauce along with half the hard Italian cheese (if it's easier, transfer everything to the pasta saucepan to combine) and cook until piping hot.
+Taste and season with salt and pepper if needed.

-a) Serve the lamb tagliatelle in bowls finished with a sprinkle of the remaining hard Italian cheese.
+Serve the lamb linguine in bowls finished with a sprinkle of the remaining hard Italian cheese.
 Enjoy!